-When you believe you've identified "the one", start the booking process.
-You will probably be required to submit a security deposit at time of reservation.
+When everything seems correct, it's finally time for you to sign on the dotted line.
+You will likely be asked to submit a security deposit at time of reservation.

 During your Stay

-- Don't forget to be a good next-door neighbor.
-Permanent residents invariably live within earshot.
-Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your primary residence.
+- Remember to respect your nearby neighbors.
+Natives should be as friendly to you as you are considerate of them.
+Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your residence.

 - Ask a local.
-Locals may point you in the right direction.
-Who better to ask where to get the best pizza, have a great date night, or the best places for shopping?
+Natives are a fantastic source of advice.
+Who better to ask where to order the best nachos, have a great date night, or the best spots for shopping?

-- Remember to protect the rental owner (and your things!) by keeping the property secured when you are away, exactly like you would in your own home.
+- Make sure that you protect the property owner (and your stuff!) by keeping the rental secured while you are away, exactly like you would at home.

 - Clean up a little.
 Despite the fact that you're spending money on a housekeeping fee, The vacation rental really needs to be in good shape.
 Kitchen sinks stuffed with dirty dishes, substantial sand on the floor and sticky messes should be dealt with prior to leaving.

 - As soon as your things are all out, begin a walk-through of the rental to confirm no property damage occurred during your stay.
 If it is possible, do this walk-out assessment with the property manager present.
 If the property owner is not available, make sure you take photos of the property to record its condition.